 A Purl Wrap and Turn

-Working a wrap and turn for a purl stitch is essentially the same, with a few subtle differences in where you hold your working yarn.
+Working a wrap and turn for a purl stitch is essentially the same as the knit wrap and turn, with a few subtle differences in where you hold your working yarn.

 Work your piece to where you need to wrap and turn.
 Then, with your working yarn in front, insert your right needle purlwise into the first stitch on your left needle.
 Slip this stitch from the left needle to the right needle.